Our God time needs to be a daily endeavor. God desires for us to spend time with Him daily. Here’s the top reason your God time isn’t consistent.

 Is your God time consistent?
 I’m consistent with having time with God every day, but I sometimes I stop after a little “snack” of being in His Word.
 That’s better than nothing, right? 😉

-I’m admitting this even after I encouraged in my mini ebook, Maintaining a Strong Inner Man:
+I’m admitting this even after I have encouraged others before:

 Don’t be satisfied until you’ve had a daily portion from the Lord.
 If all you have is 15 minutes to study the Bible, and after that time is up you feel unfulfilled, come back later and keep digging!
 God has a gold mine waiting for you to discover.